Dickinson (TV series)

 Dickinson is an American comedy-drama television series about Emily Dickinson, created by Alena Smith and produced for Apple TV+.
 Starring Hailee Steinfeld as Emily Dickinson, the series aired for 30 episodes over three seasons from November 1, 2019, to December 24, 2021.

 Premise

-Dickinson takes place "during Emily Dickinson's era with a modern sensibility and tone.
-It takes viewers into the world of Emily, audaciously exploring the constraints of society, gender, and family from the perspective of a budding writer who doesn't fit in to her own time through her imaginative point of view.
-Dickinson is Emily's coming-of-age story – one woman's fight to get her voice heard."
+The series depicts Emily Dickinson's era, focusing on her relationships with her family, her friends, and her society.
+It explores themes such as gender roles, sexual identity, and artistic expression, while also providing a window into the cultural and political climate of the time.

+Dickinson is notable for its use of anachronisms, incorporating modern language, music, and references into its portrayal of historical events and figures.